Style Guide

 Brands

-In some cases, throughout our documentation, we refer to other software providers or brands.
-We have added a rule to ensure that the most commonly used brand names are spelled and capitalized correctly.
+In some cases, throughout the documentation, other software providers or brands are referenced.
+This rule is added to ensure that the most commonly used brand names are spelled and capitalized correctly.

 The rule will, as an example, ensure that the names Microsoft and Slack are always capitalized.